fizzzzaaa/spin_bottle/xylophone/README.md

 ## Features

 - **Interactive Keys**: Play musical notes by tapping the colorful keys.
-- **Color Customization**: Long press on any key to open a color picker and change the key's color.
+- **Color Customization**: Press on a button to open a color picker and change the key's color.
-- **Sound Customization**: Double-tap any key to choose from a variety of sound options.
+- **Sound Customization**: Press a button to choose from a variety of sound options.
-- **Volume Control**: Adjust the volume of the sounds through a slider in the app bar.
 - **Responsive Design**: Optimized for various screen sizes, ensuring a smooth user experience on all devices.

 ## Screenshots